nishtwowhoo/sdoc-shipping-document-verifier/README.md

 - **⚠️ Confidence & error identification** — flags `MISMATCH` (found discrepancies) and `NEEDS_REVIEW` (edge cases such as missing, unreadable, or wrong documents) with explicit reason codes.
 - **✉️ One-click response generator** — auto-drafts amendment requests (to carriers) and follow-up requests (to clients) that operators approve and log.
 - **📊 Dashboard / web interface** — a browser dashboard with KPI cards, filters, an SI-vs-BL diff view, and a scorecard.
-- **🔌 Backend / API** — HTTP/JSON endpoints powering the dashboard, HITL copilot, and response engine, served as cloud serverless functions.
+- **🔌 Backend / API** — HTTP/JSON endpoints powering the dashboard, HITL copilot, and response engine.

 ---